mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 - **Structural challenges continue but the stuggle continues:** schools, curriculum etc, financial sustainability, limits of sustained volunteer activities, - however change is possible, this research provides a possible avenue.

+Regarding game design patters, in the  work of Werner et al [-@werner2014using], game mechanics are seen as a higher end of a computational sophistication framework, due to skill needed to assemble the component elements.
+My research instead asks how the similar packaging up of components into GDPs can be used as a navigational and content delivery mechanism.

 ### The problem statement of the thesis